 - Publications in English on sexual orientation law

 - Publications in Dutch on sexual orientation law

 - Publications on legislation, education, research and footnoting

 Kees Waaldijk has been acting as a formal and informal adviser on issues of law & homosexuality to many (governmental, non-governmental, international) organisations.
-These include the governments of Canada and Vietnam, COC Nederland, the EU’s Fundamental Rights Agency, and the UN Development Program.
+These include government departments, COC Nederland, the EU’s Fundamental Rights Agency, the UN Development Program, the International Lesbian, Gay, Bisexual, Trans and Intersex Association (about its annual report State-Sponsored Homophobia, a world survey of laws: criminalisation, protection and recognition of same-sex love), and Leiden University Pride.
 He also had an active role in several test cases and legislative lobbies, spreading news and information about sexual orientation law as it unfolded.
 He has given trainings to activists and politicians from different countries.

 He was a member of the Dutch Government's Commission of legal experts advising on the opening up of civil marriage to same-sex couples (1996-1997), and a member of the Dutch Council for Family Affairs (1994-1999).
 From 1999 to 2007 he was one of the editors of the annual collection of opinions of the Dutch Equal Treatment Commission.
 He has been advising on evaluation studies commissioned by the Dutch government about the workings of the General Equal Treatment Act (1999), of the Law on Registered Partnership (1999 and 2006) and of the Law on the Opening Up of Marriage (2006).

-- Adviser for the annual report "State-sponsored Homophobia - A world survey of laws"
+- Adviser for annual report "State-Sponsored Homophobia - A world survey of sexual orientation laws"